JC69star/WHSTechNotes/journal.md

 Brain rot is a condition of mental fogginess, lethargy, reduced attention span, and cognitive decline that results from an overabundance of screen time. it has had a negitive impact on my mental health.
 # December 10, 2024
 im looking forward to sleeping all break
+# January 8, 2025
+ i enjoy how the activites feel like games and are mostly easy.i feel like nothing should change